psychogun/psychogun.github.io/docs/linux/Enable-monitor-mode-on-wlan-interface.md

 {:toc}
 ---
 # Getting started
-You would need to have a computer able to run a WiFi card that supports monitor mode.
+You would need to have a computer running a flavour of linux and have a WiFi card (chipset) that supports monitor mode.
 # Prerequisites
 * TP-Link Archer T9UH v2.0
 * Linux parrot 5.2.0-2parrot1-amd64 #1 SMP Debian 5.2.9-2parrot1 (2019-08-25) x86_64 GNU/Linux